chanpory/Coffee-Break-HTML-CSS/README.md

-You Can Do It: HTML and CSS.
+Coffee Break HTML and CSS
 ==================

 This is a work in progress.
 Things will be ugly.
 Things will change.
 Things might explode.
 Don't worry.